History of sport: Middle Ages

 For at least 900 years, entire villages had competed with each other in rough, and sometimes violent, ballgames in England (Shrovetide football) and Ireland (caid).
-In comparison, the game of calcio Florentino, in Florence, Italy, was originally reserved for combat sports such as fencing and jousting being popular.
+In comparison, the game of Calcio Fiorentino, in Florence, Italy, was originally reserved for combat sports such as fencing and jousting being popular.
 The Middle Ages also revealed the importance of owning a horse; common to the sports and amusements of the ruling class was the horse.
 If someone of the ruling class did not own a horse, it would represent that they did not have much wealth and leisure (since they would be unable to participate in certain activities like horse racing).
 Horse racing, in particular, was a favorite of the upper class in Great Britain, with Queen Anne founding the Ascot Racecourse.

 Long summer days provided predictable opportunities for free time, when peasants could engage in athletic activities.
 Swimming, wrestling, and racing were common among all ages and both genders, while organized ball games of various types can be found in every medieval society and culture.
 The participation of sports (ball games to be exact) at the time loosened control the ruling class had over the peasants; this is not a rare trend throughout history.
 By the fourteenth century no fewer than thirty bans have been placed by English kings on ball games such as football, handball, and hurling.

 The Middle Ages were not immediately devoid of sports from the Roman Empire after it collapsed.
 Gladiatorial bouts and chariot racing continued sporadically and intermittently well into the Middle Ages.
 They would eventually fade away and be replaced by local activities.
 Hawking, however, was the particular reserve of emperors and kings.
 This sport would be one of the few sports continued in the Middle Ages; Frederick II, Holy Roman Emperor may have played a critical role in its persistence as he was an avid hawker who authored the first comprehensive book on falconry.
 Furthermore, kings may have followed the example of falconry as to mimic the status of an emperor.

 During the Middle Ages, tournaments were not an uncommon occurrence as war was a constant threat.
 The medieval hallmarks of upper-class sports (i.e. jousting, mock combat, and blood sports) were generally agreed upon as military training.
 Modern sports historians, however, debate that such sports were for entertainment purposes; one example considered were tournaments which offered little to prepare one for actual war and would likely have set any forms of real training back.
 Tournaments in the Middle Ages arose out of local festivals.
 As a result, many tournaments had their own local characteristic but were uniform in habits and customs of the region the tournament was stationed in.